codemagic-ci-cd/codemagic-sample-projects/integrations/perfecto_flutter_sample_project/README.md

-# Perfecto Flutter Sample Project
+# Integrating Codemagic with Perfecto for Flutter apps

 ## Getting Started